oinone/.github/profile/README.md

 We are committed to building an open low-code/no-code ecosystem that creates value for clients while empowering developers.
 Through our "co-creation" philosophy, we aim to aggregate collective wisdom and resources, fostering innovation and development for Chinese developers to help every idea flourish within our ecosystem.

-#### Mission：_To establish the foundational technology platform for software products, driving industry transformation, empowering partners, and creating customer value._
+#### Mission：_To establish the foundational technology platform for intelligence software products, driving industry transformation, empowering partners, and creating customer value._

 ### 2. Product Ecosystem
 Comprehensive coverage of product development and implementation needs.